Source code

 JSContext* cx, wasm::TypeDefInstanceData* typeDefData,

-// Given the offset of a field, return its actual address. `fieldType` is
+// Given the index of a field, return its actual address.

 // Gets JS Value of the structure field.